 HMRC will not enforce the requirement to have digital links in place until 1 April 2021 (this deadline was extended as a result of the COVID-19 pandemic).
 This is to allow some more time for links between legacy systems to be made digital.
 During this period manual transfer of data between different systems is permitted but the final transfer of data into the MTD compliant software product from which the return is filed must be digital.
 For example, the transfer of data from a spreadsheet or legacy system into MTD compliant bridging software must be digital.

 MTD for VAT functional compatible software must be able to:

-The requirement to keep digital records does not mean that businesses will have to scan and store invoices and receipts digitally.
-Businesses can continue to keep documents in paper form if they prefer but each individual transaction (not summaries) will need to be recorded and stored digitally.
-HMRC would like to encourage records to be kept in as near to real time as possible, but it will still be possible to create the digital records at quarterly intervals, using a bookkeeper or other agent if required, provided the information is entered into a digital record keeping system at that stage.
+The requirement to keep digital records does not mean that businesses have to scan and store invoices and receipts digitally.
+Businesses can continue to keep documents in paper form if they prefer but each individual transaction (not summaries) needs to be recorded and stored digitally.
+HMRC would like to encourage records to be kept in as near to real time as possible, but it is still possible to create the digital records at periodic intervals, using a bookkeeper or other agent if required, provided the information is entered into a digital record keeping system before the return is filed.